 SEED New Leaders Week is a seven-day, residential workshop at which 50 to 60 educators, parents, community leaders, and professionals from different fields are immersed in multicultural SEED materials and methods.
 This prepares them for leading SEED seminars in schools, workplaces, and communities where they are located, in order to create momentum towards social justice.

 During the week, participants:

 Those connected to the SEED network testify that as a result of their SEED experience, they listen to all voices, including their own, with widened attention.
-SEED participants are able to embrace with more confidence and competence the challenges and joys of the many kinds of diversity found in their own lives and in the lives of others.
+SEED participants are able to embrace with more confidence and competence the challenges and joys of the many kinds of diversity in their own lives and the lives of others.